Honey Mustard Chicken Salad with Bacon will have you saying, “Holy Yum”.

 I’ve been there.
 You forgot to marinate your chicken and you only have an hour to get dinner on the table.

-In this recipe, marinating doesn’t really make that much of a difference.
-This is because you would be marinating the chicken in the same dressing as you top your salad – either way, you’re eating the dressing.
+In this recipe, marinating doesn’t make that much of a difference.
+This is because you marinate the chicken in the same dressing as you top your salad – either way, you’re eating the dressing.
 Marinating does make the chicken look pretty and brown up nicely, but it doesn’t add any new flavors.
 So feel free to skip it and grill or sear away!

 What Can I Add to Honey Mustard Chicken Salad?